qthuy2k1/task-management-app/README.md

 # Task Management Application
 ### Introduction
-This is a simple API-based task management application that was created as part of an internship assignment.
+This is a simple task management API that was created as part of an internship assignment.
 The application is designed to allow users to create, view, update, and delete tasks, as well as manage task categories.
 The application was developed using the Go programming language and the Chi router library, and it uses a PostgreSQL database for data storage.
 ### Project Support Features
 * Users can signup and login to their accounts
 * Public (non-authenticated) users can only access the homepage